Free Application for Federal Student Aid (FAFSA)

 Once you have gathered all the information, fill out the FAFSA worksheet.
 Once complete, you can enter your data online.
 The FAFSA will need to be "signed".
 Since you can't literally sign the electronic document, there are several choices:

-You can sign electronically using a PIN, you can print, sign and mail a signature page after you submit your FAFSA, or you can sign your Student Aid Report (SAR) and mail it back.
+You can sign electronically using a FSA ID, you can print, sign and mail a signature page after you submit your FAFSA, or you can sign your Student Aid Report (SAR) and mail it back.
 Both you and your parents will be required to sign.

 There are a few deadlines you need to be concerned with when filing your FAFSA.
-The Federal deadline for the 2009-10 school year is June 30, 2010 at midnight Central Daylight time.
+You can complete the 2019-2020 FAFSA after October 1, 2018.
+The Federal deadline for the 2019-20 school year is June 30, 2020 at midnight Central Daylight Time.
 While important, you need to realize that many states have their own deadlines for FAFSA's and schools have them as well.
-You can see many of the state target dates by checking http://www.fafsa.ed.gov/before003a.htm.
+You can see many of the state target dates by checking https://studentaid.ed.gov/sa/fafsa#deadlines.
 You will need to contact your school's financial aid office to get the school deadline.

 Student Loans Home